dragon-fire-fly/developer_matcher/TESTING.md

 ![Developer overview page](documentation/features/developer-overview-page.png)

 ## Lighthouse Audit

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-If you don't have Lighthouse in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Don't just test the home page (unless it's a single-page application).
-Make sure to test the Lighthouse Audit results for all of your pages.

-**IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.

-Sample Lighthouse testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
 All scores came back with a score of at least 50, in many cases much higher than this.
 Most of the reasons for lower scores were due to the presence of user uploaded large image files that are not properly scaled or next-gen fomet (e.g. WebP).
 The pictures used for sample user accounts and projects were not updated as this would not be representative of genuine user uploaded pictures and thus would artificially skew the lighthouse scores.
 In the future, an image uploader could be used to convert user uploaded pictures to WebP format automatically before storage in the database.
 Another reason for the longer laoding time is the use of "Minty" from Bootswatch.
 This means that a lot of unused CSS must be loaded by the browser, lengthening loading times.
 By removing this Bootswatch theme and sticking to a simpler custom CSS file with use of the Bootstrap CDN delivery option.